rafalbialota/hawtdawg-all-ears/FAQ.md

 We regret that we are unable to offer our customers smell-o-vision at this time.
 As soon as human technology catches up to dog noses, we’ll be sure to add a scent feature to the app.
 In the meantime, why not meet up at the dog park to get a whiff of your new friend?

+## My new faq entry - addison

+This is some new content from me.